aleemon/nemwebR/README.md

 `nemwebR` is designed specifically for those looking to access market data but without access to the MMS Data Model typically available to registered market participants.
-The likely user is someone looking to run ad hoc analyses on NEM data, primarily on historical (&gt; 2 months old) datasets.
+The likely user is someone looking to run ad hoc analyses on NEM data, primarily on historical datasets (&gt;
+2 weeks old).

 The naming and design of these functions is intended to mirror the naming and conventions of the [MMS Data Model